svvoii/evs-charging-france-dashboard/README.md

 After the column with postal codes was complete, the following step was to add a department based on the postal code.

 Another issue was discovered due to the representation of the postal codes for the Corsica region.
 Conversion from numerical format 20 to 2A, 2B was necessary to maintain data consistency with other datasets as well as GEOJSON data.

 To solve this, I used another dataset with postal codes and other related info for the Corsica region.
 I mapped the postal code to the proper department code from the additional dataset.
-This dataset [code-postal-corse.csv](data/code-postal-corse.csv) was used to map the postal code to the proper department code.
+This dataset: [code-postal-corse.csv](data/code-postal-corse.csv) was used to map the postal code to the proper department code.

 In a similar way, I mapped the department code to its name and filled it in a new column.

 Also, since the project covers data with regards to mainland France, I dropped the rows where the department code was outside the range of 1 to 95 and 2A, 2B for Corsica.
 After these manipulations, the dataframe was transformed into a pivot table which looks the same as the electric vehicles dataset.

 It took around 350 lines to preprocess the dataset with charging points.
+The code is available here: [epoints_preprocess.py](epoints_preprocess.py).

 Results of the preprocessing are saved in the `data` folder:
 [epoints_pivot.csv](data/epoints_pivot.csv) - the pivot table for the charging points dataset